subiawaud/Southampton_Analytica_Predicting_Personality_From_Text/README.md

 Group project for Foundations of Data Science Module

-## Aim
+## Objective

-To build predictive models that can predict the personality type of a person given some review/comment data then use these models to inform business decisions.
-To do so, we apply the models to a Yelp business review dataset so that the business can understand their customers better building a prototype application to demonstrate utility.
+We present a predictive model pipeline for determining the personality of business users utilising  comments supporting business review feedback.
+We use forum comments with attached Myers Briggs personality types in building the models with high accuracy, a mean of 85\% for each of the four letters, and use these models to determine the personality types of Yelp business reviews.
+We demonstrate the utility of such a pipeline in a web application which allows businesses to understand its reviewer base across the personality types.

 ## Members